dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/OmniaCluster/schedulerprereqs.rst

      * For Kubernetes, all the applicable groups are ``kube_control_plane``, ``kube_node``, and ``etcd``.
      * The centralized authentication server inventory group, that is ``auth_server``, is common for both Slurm and Kubernetes.
+     * For secure login node functionality, ensure to add the ``login`` group in the provided inventory file.

 * Verify that all nodes are assigned a group.
 The inventory file is case-sensitive.
 Follow the format provided in the `sample file link <../../samplefiles.html>`_.